paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] **_SHADOW_**

 ^
-Now, you may have heard the word "shadow" used in the context of a programming language.
+Now, you may have heard the word "shadow" used in the context of a programming language before.
+And it was probably in reference to the issue of...

 ---
 [.background-color: #000000]